Oceania: Sport

 Rugby union is one of the region's most prominent sports, and is the national sport of New Zealand, Samoa, Fiji and Tonga.
 The most popular overall sport in Australia is cricket, with their national team having won the Cricket World Cup a record five times.
 The most popular sport among Australian women is netball, while Australian rules football garners the highest spectatorship numbers and television ratings.
 Rugby union is the most popular sport among New Zealanders, and they are tied with South Africa for the most Rugby World Cup titles, having won the tournament three times.
-Australia's team the Wallabies have also managed to win the World Cup twice, despite Rugby union being less popular among Australians.
+Australia's team the Wallabies have won the World Cup twice, despite Rugby union being less popular among Australians.
 In Papua New Guinea, the most popular sport is Rugby league.
 Fiji's sevens team is one of the most successful in the world, as is New Zealand's.

 Australian rules football is the national sport in Nauru.
 It has a large following in Papua New Guinea, where it is the second most popular sport after Rugby League.
 Additionally, it attracts significant attention across New Zealand and the Pacific Islands.
 The highest level of the sport is the Australian Football League (AFL), which was the fourth best attended sporting league in the world during the 2010s.